 - Appreciate that digital transformation is about people change not just new-technology use cases – that while technology is involved in creating new products/services and revenue streams, and improving both customer engagement mechanisms and back-office processes; digital transformation is ultimately a requirement for people to do things differently.

 - Don’t forget the required transformation of back-office operations too – so much attention is being paid to the sexier, externally-focused aspects of digital transformation (new revenue streams and better customer engagement) that it’s easy to forget the third element, the transformation of potentially manually-intensive back-office operations.
 Organization can’t afford to do this though, because whatever they transform “front of house” will struggle to work optimally if their “back of house” operations are still stuck in the Dark Ages.

-So, that’s my chosen 18 ITSM tips for 2018 (and it was hard to select just 18).
+So, that’s my chosen 18 ITSM tips (and it was hard to select just 18).
 What would you add?
 Please share in the comments section.

 Are you looking for an article on organizational change management?